 Primed in situ Labelling (PRINS)

-Primed in situ hybridization technique was first used to visualize the difference between the ɑ-satellite region of the two different chromosomes of humans.
+The primedin situ hybridization technique was first used to visualize the difference between the ɑ-satellite region of the two different chromosomes of humans.
 This technique is more sensitive and faster compared to all the other available FISH techniques.
-A major difference between both techniques is; FISH involves the use of labeled probes while PRINS involves the use of unlabeled probes.
+A major difference between both techniques is; that FISH involves the use of labeled probes while PRINS involves the use of unlabeled probes.

 The use of unlabeled probes in the PRINS technique helps in reducing the background disturbances/signals very efficiently.
 As only the probe binding to its target sequence will be polymerized and incorporate labeled dNTPs (which will give color to that particular chromosomal region).
 Moreover, this technique requires only 5-30 minutes for the reaction to occur.
 Because of the lesser time of the reaction, the morphology of the chromosome is well preserved.